ProseMirror/website/markdown/guide/collab.md

 (such as long polling in
 [the collab demo](https://github.com/ProseMirror/website/blob/master/src/collab/client/collab.js)
-or web sockets), you'll need somewhat more complicated communication and syncronization code.
+or web sockets), you'll need somewhat more complicated communication and synchronization code.
 And you'll probably also want your authority to start throwing away steps at some point, so that its memory consumption doesn't grow without bound.
 But the general approach is fully described by this little example.